leleliu008/xcpkg/README.md

 If a xcpkg formula repository is `disabled`, which means xcpkg would not search formulas in this formula repository.

-## xcpkg offical formula repository
+## xcpkg official formula repository

-xcpkg offical formula repository's url: <https://github.com/leleliu008/xcpkg-formula-repository-offical-core>
+xcpkg official formula repository's url: <https://github.com/leleliu008/xcpkg-formula-repository-official-core>

-xcpkg offical formula repository would be automatically fetched to local cache as name `offical-core` when you run `xcpkg update` command.
+xcpkg official formula repository would be automatically fetched to local cache as name `official-core` when you run `xcpkg update` command.

-**Note:** If you find that a package is not in xcpkg offical formula repository yet, PR is welcomed.
+**Note:** If you find that a package is not in xcpkg official formula repository yet, PR is welcomed.

-## xcpkg offical prebuild package repository
+## xcpkg official prebuild package repository

 I have built and packed some commonly used packages using this software: